amadejpapez/EndOfYearCountdown/README.md

 ### How does it work?
 Bot is written in Python and the code is often updated as new ideas appear.
 It uses a Python library called __Tweepy__.
 Tweepy is open-source on GitHub and enables communication between Python and Twitter API.
 You can find more about Tweepy on their [official page](https://www.tweepy.org/) or on their [GitHub repository](https://github.com/tweepy/tweepy).

 This Python code is hosted on __PythonAnywhere__, which offers hosting Python code in the cloud.
-PythonAnywhere offers a feature called Tasks, which enables you to upload your Python code and set the time when you want it to be run.
+PythonAnywhere has a feature called Tasks, which enables you to upload your Python code and set the time when you want to run it.
 You can find more about PythonAnywhere on their [official page](https://www.pythonanywhere.com/).